day8/re-frame-10x/docs/HyperlinkedInformation/UsingTheRepl.md

 ## Using The REPL

-`re-frame-10x` captures trace data and, sometimes when debugging, you'd like to experiment with this data in your REPL.
+`re-frame-10x` captures trace data.
+When debugging, it can be useful to experiment with this trace data in your REPL.
 This document explains how to make that happen.

 ### The Concepts

 Just to be clear, we're talking about the kind of
-REPL offered by figwheel - a browser-connected REPL, where code execution happens in a browser-VM running your app.
+REPL offered by figwheel - a browser-connected REPL, where code execution happens in the browser-VM running your app.

 At such a REPL, if you were to type in `(my-ns/some-fn  "blah" 2)` and hit return,
 then:
- 1. this code will compiled within the context of the REPL's "current namespace"
+ 1. this code will compiled within the context of the REPL's *current namespace*
  2. the resulting (javascript) code will be shipped across to the browser
  3. the code will be run by the VM also running your app